yeranosyanvahan/boid2d/README.md

 ## Assumptions of the Model

+## Assumptions of the Model

 ### 1. Dry Atmosphere
-The model closely follows the dry adiabatic lapse rate for temperature, hence the pressure, and density are calculated accordingly.
-It assumes an atmosphere comprised solely of air, without water vapor.
-Although this assumption slightly deviates from reality, it generally maintains the correct order of magnitude for these parameters.
+The model assumes a dry atmospheric condition, closely following the dry adiabatic lapse rate for temperature, pressure, and density calculations.
+This simplification presumes an atmosphere consisting solely of air without water vapor.
+Although this deviates slightly from real-world data, it maintains a correct order of magnitude for these parameters.

-### 2. Subsonic Speeds Within Specific Range
+### 2. Relatively Slow Subsonic Speeds
-Air speeds ranging from 3 to 50 meters per second are assumed, falling within the subsonic category.
-Within this range, Lift-Induced drag is predominant, while parasite drag is less significant.
-The primary way for lift generation relies on adjusting the angle of attack.
+The simulation operates within air speeds of 3 to 50 meters per second.
+In this range, Lift-Induced drag is significant while parasite drag is minimal.
+The model focuses on generating lift primarily through adjusting the angle of attack.

 ### 3. No Inter-Boid Interaction
-In this simulation, boids operate independently without any interaction or influence from other boids.
+The boids in this simulation function independently, without any interactions or influences from other boids.

-## Assumptions of the model

-1. Dry atmosphere
- When the temperature lapse rate is calculated, it will closely follow the dry adiabatic lapse rate.
-This holds true for temperature, pressure and density.
-It assumes that the atmosphere consists only with air, no water molecules.
-This assumption does deviate from the actual numbers, but the order of magniute is generally preserved.

-2. Relatively slow subsonic speeds
- This model assumes air speed from 3 to 50 meters per second.
-This is in the range, where Lift-Induced drag is the most significant drag and the parasite drag is not significant.
-The main way to generate lift is through correcting the angle of attack

-3. No interaction
- The boids do not interact with each other at all.

 ## Contributing
 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.